NardSack/Assignment-2/README.md

    2. Displays the Vouchers you have
    3. Changing Password Option
    4. Total Price of items Ticked in Cart and Checkout Button
-   5. Name of User and the Number of Nards you have
+   5. Name of User

-coin from purchase , voucher from exchanging with coin.

-Features to be added
+Features to be added if given more time

-1. checkbox filiters
-2. Spining of wheel game
-3. Mobile view
+1. More games like scavenger hunt, tic tac toe etc
+2. checking out page which allows buyers to purchase the products
+3. Adding a search bar so that users can enter keywords and search for products easier
-4. customer service popup chatbox
+4. customer service popup chatbox where there will be AI replies
-5. cart system and the math in counting total price
-6. creating and signing in an account

-7)monopoly game, coins can be obtained , scratch card 8) scavenger hunt (maybe)
+5. improve the aesthetics of the website, more fancy

 ### Credits